HarshaSrirangam/stable-diffusion-rebuilt/README.md

 ### Winning configuration

-The winning configuration was r16, alpha 8, with LoRA layers injected into the self-attention cross-attention projections and the FFN linear layers.
+The winning configuration was r16, alpha 8, with LoRA layers injected into the self-attention and cross-attention projections and the FFN linear layers.
 A few patterns showed up across the experiments.
 Small corrections (a low alpha relative to r) looked the best visually regardless of rank, while high capacity paired with a high correction (r32, alpha 32) was oversaturated and came out worst on every metric, with the lowest style adherence, the lowest prompt adherence, and the only val-loss ratio above 1.0.
 Regarding where to inject LoRA layers, only self-attention did not learn the style very well, which follows because cross-attention is where information flows between the image and the prompt.
 Cross-attention alone did learn the style well, and adding self-attention and the FFN on top of it performed better.
 On the metrics, the base model has close to the best prompt adherence and the lowest style adherence by a clear margin, which is the tradeoff I expected since the adapter pulls the outputs toward the Persian miniature style at a small cost to prompt adherence. r16 alpha 8 found the best balance of the two.
 It is one of the best on both metrics without being the single best on either, and it also looked the best visually, with r32 alpha 16 being a close contender.
 I did not pick the run with the highest style adherence because it sacrificed too much prompt adherence, while r16 alpha 8 was both better balanced and nicer to look at.

-**Base vs. LoRA** (LoRA r16 alpha8 self + cross + FFN, same prompt and seed):
+**Base vs. LoRA** (LoRA r16 alpha 8 self + cross + FFN, same prompt and seed):

 <p align="center">
   <img src="assets/base_vs_lora.png" width="60%" />